Baystation12/Baystation12-Lore/Planets and Systems/Harr'qac.md

 Harr'qac is considered quite rich colony, with very good general living standard.

-The economical system is basically identical to that of Qerr'balak - money is created for a finite period, after which is loses value - because there wasn't a reason to change this.
+The economical system is basically identical to that of Qerrbalak - money is created for a finite period, after which is loses value - because there wasn't a reason to change this.
 However, some city states take a more direct approach to the human currency problem: Kaux-Nira and Qal-Si, both being major trading locations and the latter also having a lot of criminality, are currently keeping track of any human money that enters the cities - citizens of those two cities are obliged to annually report the amount on human currencies in their possession.
 They also heavily encourage their citizens to exchange the human money for Skrellian money.
-Some other city states are calling to their respective Qerrs for advice.
+Some other city states are calling to their respective Qerr-Kirris for advice.
 This issue is currently a reason for a lot of high priority sessions in the Government District of the University of Harr'qac and many researchers, managers and diplomats are trying to find a viable solution.

 ### Food and water